Donald Trump and Christianity

 Pope Francis responded to questions concerning Donald Trump's proposed policies about border control by saying, “A person who thinks only about building walls, wherever they may be, and not building bridges, is not Christian…”

 Reasonably, this statement caused quite a bit of discussion.
 Is he correct in his statement that the presidential candidate is not a true Christian?
+Does he even have the authority to make that call?
 There are many ways of looking at this, and honestly it doesn't seem that a definite answer can be found.
-Religion is a very strange and multifacetted thing.
-Christianity very much so!
+Religion is a very complicated and multifacetted thing.
+Christianity very much so.
 There are many, many different forms of Christianity.

 What Makes Someone Christian?